 I am quite happy to go on record and state that I see no problem with this form of advertising and truly believe that it is a win/win situation for both blogger, reader and advertiser.
 After all it is YOUR blog so you should be able to decide what goes on it.

-The blogger earns money from the advertiser for writing the blog post and leaving links on their blog for the foreseeable.
+The blogger earns money from the advertiser for writing the blog post and leaving links on their blog for the foreseeable future.
 In some countries, like Philippines or Malaysia, this is a very welcome source of income for bloggers.

 The reader might find some of the reviews helpful.
 A case in point would be three months ago when I was reading a blog and came across a review post about a web hosting company which I found very useful as I was looking for a new host at the time.